PolusAI/mm-workflows/docs/advanced.md

         config: !ii
           terms: [Temperature]
         output_xvg_path: temperature.xvg
-# NOTE: explicit edges are not supported with cwl_watcher, and all filenames
+# NOTE: explicit edges are not supported with cwl_subinterpreter, and all filenames
 # must be globally unique!
-  - cwl_watcher:
+  - cwl_subinterpreter:
       in:
         #cachedir_path: /absolute/path/to/cachedir/ (automatically filled in by wic)
         file_pattern: '*nvt.edr'  # Any strings that start with & or * need to be escaped in quotes